jfspps/howtos/DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md

 ```

 This mechanism is referred to as `early binding`, i.e. first come first served in many ways.
-The function call is fixed prior to running, and so is termed `static resolution` (or `static linkage`).
+The function call is fixed prior at compile time, and so is termed `static resolution` (or `static linkage`).

 Ideally, the derived class definition of `CommonMethod()` should be applied to objects of the derived class.
 That is, one requires the compiler
 to call the appropriate method based on the object type, through `late binding` (also known as `dynamic linkage`).

-## Virtual functions and Polymorphism
+### Virtual functions

-This is where __virtual functions__ come in.
+Late binding is enabled via __virtual functions__ come in.
 Virtual functions are functions which, when defined as such, signal to the compiler to that it
 should apply dynamic linkage to the method.
 Strictly speaking, the `virtual` keyword is only required in the base class.

 ```cpp